Front-end Testing Complete Guide for Large Projects

-The aim of testing is to ensure that with every product update users are well-protected from bugs.
+The aim of frontend testing is to ensure that with every product update users are well-protected from bugs.
 Failing to invest resources into bug testing will lead to users switching to what competitors have to offer.
 But I’m sure you value your users and will be happy to delight them with a flawless product.
-So today we’ll talk about fighting bugs on big projects.
+So today we’ll talk about frontend testing frameworks and fighting bugs on big projects.

 Source: Some Bugs, Amazon